ambirdsall/ambirdsall.github.io/blag/src/posts/zero-friction-testing-in-rails_2016-12-09.html.md

 massive test suite, though, the time savings might be worth switching over.
 As always, measure: the old command-line standby `time` is your friend.

-<%= section 'Running automatically on file save' %>
+## Running automatically on file save
 `guard` is the gem of choice here.
 It reads a `Guardfile` in the root of your
 project: in that `Guardfile`, which is written in a ruby DSL, you define what actions `guard` should run for given project files and which files to ignore.